jteppinette/amp/README.md

 3. `virtualenv amp`

-5. `source amp/bin/activate`
+4. `source amp/bin/activate`

+5. Run a mysql server.
+The default required settings can be found in `project/settings.py`.
+A compatible docker container would look like:
+    * `docker run -p 3306:3306 -d -e MYSQL_ROOT_PASSWORD=secret -e MYSQL_DATABASE=amp -e MYSQL_USER=amp -e MY_SQL_PASSWORD=secret --name mysql mysql`

-9. `python manage.py createsuperuser` - _Create a user by following the Django *createsuperuser* command prompts.
+6. `python manage.py createsuperuser` - _Create a user by following the Django *createsuperuser* command prompts.
 This superuser will be used to create companies and administor the AMP system._

-10. Visit `http://localhost:8000/admin` and login with your superuser credentials.
+7. Visit `http://localhost:8000/admin` and login with your superuser credentials.

-11. Create a new Company by visiting the  *Company* page listed in the *App* panel of the administrator site.
+8. Create a new Company by visiting the  *Company* page listed in the *App* panel of the administrator site.

-12. Create a new CIP Manager for this Company by visiting the  *Users* page listed in the *Authentication* panel of the administrator site.
+9. Create a new CIP Manager for this Company by visiting the  *Users* page listed in the *Authentication* panel of the administrator site.

-13. Visit `http://localhost:8000/` and login as the CIP Manager that you have just created. - _This is the account that can be used to fully manage this individual company._
+10. Visit `http://localhost:8000/` and login as the CIP Manager that you have just created. - _This is the account that can be used to fully manage this individual company._

 ### Fixture Data